 Home Insurance

-Costs associated with buying a property by the beach in Portugal
+Costs of Buying Property by the Beach in Portugal

 Property transfer tax (IMT)

-This tax is based on the purchase price of the property and can range from 0% to 6% for residential properties.
-There are 3 main criteria’s that has influence the IMT calculation:
+Property taxes in Portugal is something that you can’t escape.
+IMT tax is base on the purchase price of the property and can range from 0% to 6% for residential properties.

 Stamp duty

-Stamp duty is charged for all documents and arrangements in respect of real estate, including deeds, contracts and mortgages.
-This tax is based on the purchase price of the property and is typically 0.8% for residential properties.
+The term Stamp duty is charges for all documents and arrangements in respect of real estate, including deeds, contracts and mortgages.
+Also this tax is base on the purchase price of the property and is typically 0.8% for residential properties.

 Legal fees

-It’s important to hire a lawyer to review the purchase contract and ensure that all legal requirements are met.
-Legal fees can range from 1% to 2% of the purchase price.
+It’s important to hire a Portuguese real estate lawyer to review the purchase contract and ensure that all legal requirements are met.
+Finally, legal fees can range from 1% to 2% of the purchase price.

 Real estate agent fees